tttsaurus/Fluid-Interaction-Tweaker/README.md

 ## Overview
 - This is a (1.12.2 Minecraft Forge) CraftTweaker/GroovyScript addon that enables you to add more fluid interactions using the `zenscript`/`groovyscript`.
-- This mod doesn't change anything about the vanilla water and lava interaction.
+- This mod doesn't extend anything about the vanilla water and lava interaction system.
 Instead, the mod creates a new general system for fluid interactions.
 - It can also act as a library mod for fluid interactions.

 ## Features